About Us

 is a direct link to the quality of your health.”

-Uncle Tilo's Clean Water LLC was started in 2017 as a way to fill a need in the community for Clean Water through education and service.
-In 2019, Uncle Tilo's Clean Water opened a storefront in Pahoa, Hawaii in order to bring Clean Water to the Community.
-Now, Uncle Tilo's Clean Water provides economically viable and environmentally-friendly solutions that enhance rainwater catchment systems for household use and consumption.
-With products and services ranging from Quantum Disinfection, water test kits, filters, and monthly catchment maintenance, we at Uncle Tilo’s Clean Water are doing everything we can to make Clean Water more readily available to the community. |
+Uncle Tilo's Clean Water LLC was started in 2017 as a way to fill a need in the community through education, products and services.
+In 2019, Uncle Tilo's Clean Water LLC opened a storefront in Pahoa, Hawaii in order to bring Clean Water solutions to the community.
+Uncle Tilo's Clean Water LLC provides economically viable and environmentally-friendly solutions that enhance rainwater catchment systems for household use and consumption.
+With products and services ranging from Quantum Disinfection, water test kits, filters, and monthly catchment maintenance, we at Uncle Tilo’s Clean Water LLC are doing everything we can to make Clean Water more readily available to the community. |

 To learn more about the educational events, products, and services offered by Uncle Tilo's Clean Water LLC,